nszti/hyperstim_dataprocessing/README.md

 ### Basic Description of Our Process:
 1. **TIFF File Extraction**:
    - TIFF files from the two-photon recording sessions are extracted from the MESc file.
 These TIFF files are used exclusively for the rest of the process.
-Each file represents the recording of an experiment with a specific parameter change to observe its effect.
+Each file represents a single recording of an experiment with a specific stimulus parameter set to observe its effect.

 2. **TIFF File Concatenation**:
    - TIFF files from one recording session are concatenated based on the changed parameter type.
-   - For example, if `tiff_1`, `tiff_2`, and `tiff_3` are recordings of experiments performed with different current amplitudes, they will be concatenated.
+   - For example, if `tiff_1`, `tiff_2`, and `tiff_3` are recordings of experiments performed with different current amplitudes (e.g., -10, -20 and -30 uA), they will be concatenated.

 3. **Input to Suite2p**:
-   - The merged TIFF files serve as the input to Suite2p, which runs with adjusted parameter values optimized for GCaMP6f and GCaMP6s indicators.
+   - The merged (or individual) TIFF files serve as the input to Suite2p, which runs with adjusted parameter values optimized for GCaMP6f and GCaMP6s indicators.

 ---